microsoft/essex-build/docs/js-dev-standards.md

 * __Familiar__ to developers, and easy to adopt
 * __Fast__ CI/CD and development/testing workflows.
 To support this principle, we transpile and bundle code _as little as possible_ and support dev-loops that only use source code.
 * __Modern__ We lean into the latest features of the JavaScript ecosystem, including TypeScript, ESM, and modern language features.
+* __Encourage Frequence Committing__ by lowering bars to checking in code and pushing branches.
+In the past we employed a suite of pre-commit verification, but this discouraged developers from committing code in a partially working state.
+This ended up being needless friction, especially since our CI/CD pipelines are relatively fast.

 ## Project Structure
 Our projects are structured as monorepos using Yarn 3+ (or whatever is latest).
 Our software is usually composed of many moving parts: libraries, demo applications, full-blown applications, test suites, and more.
 To manage these in a single repository, we use Yarn workspaces.